jeremyseow/AWS/Learning Path/AWS/Database Fundamentals/Non-Relational DBs/AWS DynamoDB/Partition.md

 - Issues with partitions
-	- when a table is split into partitions, each partition is given an equal slice of read capacity and write capacity
+	- When a table is split into partitions, ==each partition is given an equal slice of read capacity and write capacity==
-		- problems can happen when your data or when your read and write traffic are not evenly distributed across all your partitions
+		- Problems can happen when your data or when your read and write traffic are not evenly distributed across all your partitions
 		- When you run out of provision capacity units in a partition, DynamoDB reads and writes stop functioning in that partition.
-Instead you get an exception called a “Provision Throughput Exceeded Exception”
+Instead you get an exception called a ==“Provision Throughput Exceeded Exception”==
 		- AWS claims that this resets every second, but it can take a few minutes or longer to get back to normal even if traffic levels drop quickly
 		- AWS will provide you with a little bit of burst capacity for each of your tables
 			- AWS uses the burst capacity themselves for background maintenance tasks so you cannot always rely on it.
 And they do not tell you how much burst capacity you have available or how much you have used